microlws/react-boilerplate/README.md

-# Website til Jakob's tømrer firma
+# React Boilerplate for personal use